 Note that the artist signed the painting in two places, one below an improperly aged Plato leaning against the far side of the bed, in homage to the author, and also beneath Crito who is clutching Socrates’s leg.
 Here, the artist signs his full name, as he identified more closely with Crito.
 Recall, Crito was the one attempting to persuade Socrates to flee his cell in the Crito.

 At the time of the painting in 1787, the French monarchy was in decline and this was shortly before the terrors which came with the Revolution.
 David sided with the democratic reformers, though the revolution was shortly to be followed by the Reign of Terror, a movement which took over France, not unlike the hysteria that captured ancient Athens during the reign of the Thirty Tyrants in the time of Socrates.

 David harmonized his work with the Ancien Regime, but later changed his allegiances with those of the Revolution.
 He became friends with Robespierre.
 He was imprisoned during the French Revolution, and aligned himself with Napoleon.
 He survived by constantly changing his allegiances: first with the patricians, then the revolutionaries, then with the military king.
+Later, he was exiled.
 He is known as the quintessential artist of the French Revolution, capturing the hopes and suffering of the French people.
 His work for Napoleon has been called a kind of propaganda.